-American Studies Courses 2019-2020
+American Studies Courses 2020-2021

-In the increasingly polarized culture of the U.S., one American’s dream often seems to be another American’s nightmare.
-This course introduces key ideas in American culture (including the American Dream, American Exceptionalism, and American Identity), and examines current socio-political movements such as Black Lives Matter, #Me Too, and White Nationalism.
-2 lecture hours, 0.5 course.
+In the increasingly polarized culture of the US, one American’s dream often seems to be another American’s nightmare.
+This course introduces key ideas in American culture (the American Dream, American Exceptionalism, and American Identity), and examines recent socio-political movements such as #Black Lives Matter, #Me Too, and White Nationalism.

-Antirequisite(s): American Studies 2320F/G
+Antirequisite: American Studies 2310F/G

 What defines being “American”?
 How is the American identity constructed, and how and why is it frequently contested?
 This course employs an interdisciplinary approach to explore the meaning(s) and definition(s) of American identity from multiple viewpoints, and within the context of US history, politics, regions, values, and culture.
 2 seminar hours, 0.5 course.

-Antirequisite(s): American Studies 3320F/G
+Antirequisite(s): American Studies 3310F/G